 One of the following filters was used when generating logging information:

-• Level.
-One of the following was selected:
+•Minimum Level.
+Select one of the following options:

 - Verbose—All levels